learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Create Tweet

 You'll need to create two controller actions, one to load the create tweet form, and one to process the form submission.
 The tweet should be created and saved to the database.
-The form should be load via a GET request to `/tweets/new` and submitted via a POST to `/tweets`.
+The form should be loaded via a GET request to `/tweets/new` and submitted via a POST to `/tweets`.

 ### Show Tweet

 You'll need to create a controller action that displays the information for a single tweet.
-You'll want the controller action respond to a GET request to `/tweets`.
+You'll want the controller action respond to a GET request to `/tweets/:id`.

 ### Edit Tweet